NAU-Python-Class/Py101-Spring-15/Python-Syllabus.md

 ## Typos

 * We are prone to a typo or two - please report them and we will try to update the notes accordingly.
-*
-In some cases, the videos may still contain typos that have been fixed in the lecture notes.
-The lecture notes represent the most up-to-date version of the course material.